-Whenever you are fishing in April, be on the lookout for dolphin.
-Mahi-mahi dolphin fish come in shallow in the Spring months, into as shallow as 100ft of water regularly.
+Whenever you are fishing in April, be on the lookout for mahi mahi, as they come in shallow during the spring months.
+They swim into as shallow as 100 feet of water regularly.
 Whether you’re trolling the reefs or bottom fishing on a shipwreck, always be ready for a school of dolphin to pop up out of nowhere.
-I can’t tell you how many times I’ve been bottom fishing and suddenly saw dolphin swimming under the boat out of nowhere.
+I can’t tell you how many times I’ve been bottom fishing and suddenly saw dolphin swimming under the boat.
 If you’re strictly after dolphin, trolling offshore is still the best bet for finding them in big numbers.
-Floating debris, low-flying frigate birds and weed lines are the best places to fish near to for dolphin offshore.
-Another cool technique is slow dragging live ballyhoo in 150-400ft of water and you may also catch sailfish or tuna doing that.
+Floating debris, low flying frigate birds and weed lines are the best places to fish near for dolphin offshore.
+Another cool technique is slow dragging live ballyhoo in 150 to 400 feet of water and you may catch sailfish or tuna.

 April is an outstanding month for fishing in Fort Lauderdale.
 No matter what you do, you should come home with a good catch.

 New Lattitude Sportfishing